-So, a question many newer skiers have is, can you ski without goggles?
-The short answer to this is yes.
-Technically, you can.
+Yes, technically, you can ski without goggles.
 I wouldn’t recommend it as a general rule, but there are a few small exceptions.

 Think about it like this – technically you could ski blindfolded or without any clothes on, but would you ever really want to?
 Ski goggles are an important element of ski equipment that help you ski.
 Every skier should own them.